Join Pack 719

 Financial Assistance

-If you are unable to afford the costs of Scouting you should contact the Committee Chair and ask for a financial assistance form.
+If you are unable to afford the costs of Scouting, you can apply for financial aid for the National Scouting America and Baltimore Area Council fee here.
+If you need assistance with the Pack dues please contact the Committee Chair to discuss further.
 Besides the Pack Treasurer, no one else in the Pack needs to know about your situations and it will be handled in confidence.
 Do not let the cost of Scouting deter you from joining Scouts.

 Dues Summary